by Bill McBride on 6/14/2015 11:45:00 AM

-Recently there has been some discussion of a recession in 2015.
+Recently there has been more discussion of a recession in 2015.
 That seems very unlikely to me - I'm not even on "recession watch".
-I decided to repeat a post I wrote in January 2013. (two years ago).
+I decided to repeat a post I wrote in January 2013. (almost 2 1/2 years ago).
 This still seems correct - and I've added a few updates in italics.

 A few thoughts on the "next recession" ...
 Forecasters generally have a terrible record at predicting recessions.
 There are many reasons for this poor performance.
 In 1987, economist Victor Zarnowitz wrote in "The Record and Improvability of Economic Forecasting" that there was too much reliance on trends, and he also noted that predictive failure was also due to forecasters' incentives.
 Zarnowitz wrote: "predicting a general downturn is always unpopular and predicting it prematurely—ahead of others—may prove quite costly to the forecaster and his customers".